Loading...

 • Engage appropriately in conversations with adults and peers

-• Independently care for own personal needs such as toileting, hygiene and self-feeding
+• Independently care for most personal needs such as toileting, hygiene and self-feeding

 • Behave appropriately in community settings